What Is a Biosimilar?

 Watch now

-Biologic Drugs that Treat Cancer
+Biologic Drugs That Treat Cancer

 A biologic drug is made by or from living cells or tissue.
 Some of the newest drugs used to treat cancer are biologic drugs.
 This includes some immunotherapies—treatments that use the body’s natural defenses to identify, attack, and kill cancer cells.
 It also includes some targeted therapies—cancer treatments that target a specific change in some cancers that helps them grow, divide, and spread.
 These drugs include: